tewhatuora/api-standards/docs/api-concepts/02-Why use standards.md

 People are empowered by evidence-based standards that have explicit expectations embedded into them to change their behaviour and practices to achieve better quality outcomes, including:

-- Partnering with patients and whanau.
+- Partnering with patients and whānau.
 - Working with partner agencies, health providers, Hauora Māori groups, clinical and consumer groups, the health software industry, overseas jurisdictions, and international organisations.
 - Committing to the five Te Tiriti principles of tino rangatiratanga, equity, active protection, options and partnership set out by the [Waitangi Tribunal Health Services and Outcomes Inquiry (Wai 2575)](https://waitangitribunal.govt.nz/inquiries/kaupapa-inquiries/health-services-and-outcomes-inquiry/) and [Te Whatu Ora’s Te Tiriti Framework](https://www.health.govt.nz/system/files/documents/pages/whakamaua-tiriti-o-waitangi-framework-a3-aug20.pdf).
 - Encouraging environmental sustainability and meeting climate resilience priorities.